Cart Abandonment: What Is It, Why It Happens & How to Recover From It

 Instead of seeing those abandoned carts as lost sales, treat them as promising leads.

-Next, we’ll show you a few of the best ways to convert those abandoned carts into completed sales.
+Next, I’ll show you a few of the best ways to convert those abandoned carts into completed sales.

 1. Send Abandoned Cart Emails